EEGemen-98/A-Challenge-Solution/README.md

 _Algorithm_

 The algorithm I came up with to compute available time slots was to sort the timeSlots vector in ascending order in terms of starting time.
-I decided to use selection sort for mainly for simplicity reasons.
+I decided to use insertion sort for mainly for simplicity reasons.
 The sorting algorithm sorts by start Time hour values, and if they are the same then it compares minutes.
 Once the vector is sorted, my algorithm will subtract adjacent Times in order.
 The first subtraction is always going to be time 00:00 with the start Time in the first Slot (index 0).
 The following subtractions will be the start Time of the current Slot minus the end Time of the previous Slot until it reaches the last slot.
 The last slot end Time will be subtracted